Macroeconomics: Growth models

-Environmental and climate issues
+Climate change in macroeconomics

 Natural resources flow through the economy and end up as waste and pollution.

+Since the 1970s, various environmental problems have been integrated into macroeconomic models, particularly growth models, to study the implications of resource scarcity and global climate change for aggregate economic outcomes.
+The earliest work tackling the former question of scarcity was presented in William Jevons's 1865 book, The Coal Question, in which he postulates a paradox whereby productivity improvements may accelerate scarcity in a growing economy.

-Since the 1970s, various environmental problems have been integrated into growth and other macroeconomic models to study their implications more thoroughly.
-During the oil crises of the 1970s when scarcity problems of natural resources were high on the public agenda, economists like Joseph Stiglitz and Robert Solow introduced non-renewable resources into neoclassical growth models to study the possibilities of maintaining growth in living standards under these conditions.
-More recently, the issue of climate change and the possibilities of a sustainable development are examined in so-called integrated assessment models, pioneered by William Nordhaus.
-In macroeconomic models in environmental economics, the economic system is dependant upon the environment.
-In this case, the circular flow of income diagram may be replaced by a more complex flow diagram reflecting the input of solar energy, which sustains natural inputs and environmental services which are then used as units of production.
+During the oil crises of the 1970s, when scarcity problems of natural resources were high on the public agenda, economists like Joseph Stiglitz and Robert Solow introduced non-renewable resources into neoclassical growth models to study the possibilities of maintaining growth in living standards under these conditions.
+In 2006, economist Nicholas Stern published the first comprehensive analysis of the global damages to the economy as a result of projected climate change scenarios in The Stern Review.
+This paper was the first to develop a model to assess the impact of slow, on-set climate change on GDP.
+More recently, the issue of climate change and the possibilities of a sustainable development are examined in so-called integrated assessment models (IAMs), pioneered by William Nordhaus.
+The use of IAMs is now widespread in climate economics, and is used to get both disaggregated, regional assessment of damages, or global damages, under different policy scenarios.

+More theoretically, macroeconomic models in environmental economics model a system in which production takes natural resources such as land, water, or energy as inputs.
+In this case, one example of an integrated model would replace the circular flow of income diagram may be replaced by a more complex flow diagram reflecting the input of solar energy, which sustains natural inputs and environmental services which are then used as units of production, such as the early work of Herman Daly.
 Once consumed, natural inputs pass out of the economy as pollution and waste.
 The potential of an environment to provide services and materials is referred to as an "environment's source function", and this function is depleted as resources are consumed or pollution contaminates the resources.
-The "sink function" describes an environment's ability to absorb and render harmless waste and pollution: when waste output exceeds the limit of the sink function, long-term damage occurs.
-In 2024 a new approach was proposed which would institutionalize Inclusion, Sustainability and Resilience in Domestic Economic Governance.
+The "sink function" describes an environment's ability to absorb and render harmless waste and pollution; when waste output exceeds the sink's capacity, long-term damage occurs.

+Many methods for national accounting that include environmental goods and services as components of economic output remain under discussion.

+Heterodox macroeconomics

+Other branches of macroeconomics that resist mainstream macroeconomic theories are broadly classified as heterodox macroeconomics.
+This discipline includes the aforementioned ecological economics, modern monetary theory, Marxian economics, and other schools of thought that build on theoretical traditions beyond neoclassical or Keynesian works.
+For example, heterodox economists see the driver of economic instability as price flexibility rather than price stickiness, and therefore develop models with different assumptions and structures.